SEND Local Offer

 - What specialist services and expertise are available at or accessed by the school?

 The following resources might be accessed at/by the school as appropriate :

 - LA attendance service;

-- In house counsellors;
+- In house counsellors and pastoral team;

 - Occupational Therapy Service;